-A buyer can ask a court to rescind the sale and purchase contract and demand compensation for damages if there is a defect in the product (Articles 415, 541, 542 and 564 of the Civil Code) or otherwise a breach of contract, (Articles 415, 541, 542, 562, 563, 564, 566, and 570 of the Civil Code) (as explained above, this more generally involves a lack of conformity with respect to description, quality and quantity which, conceptually, includes a defect).
+B. A buyer can ask a court to rescind the sale and purchase contract and demand compensation for damages if there is a defect in the product (Article 415, Article 541, Article 542 and Article 564 of the Civil Code) or otherwise a breach of contract (Articles 415, 541, 542, 562, 563, 564, 566, and 570 of the Civil Code; as explained above, more generally lack of conformity with respect to description, quality and quantity which conceptually includes a defect).
 If the contract cannot be rescinded, the buyer may claim compensation for damages.
 The plaintiff does not have to prove the manufacturer's or seller's negligence or intent.
 In addition, although only monetary compensation is available as a remedy under the Civil Code, the buyer can ask the seller to repair the defective goods or provide a substitute for the goods or to reduce the price of the defective goods as an alternative to rescinding the sale and purchase contract and making a compensation claim in the case of non-conforming products (Articles 562 and 563).
 Orders to void contracts entered into with consumers, as well as prospective orders to prevent unlawful solicitations for new business, can also be applied for under the CCA.

-6.2 What types of damage are recoverable, e.g. damage to the product itself, bodily injury, mental damage, damage to property?
+6.2 What types of damage are recoverable e.g. damage to the product itself, bodily injury, mental damage, damage to property?